Everything You Should Know About Getting a Job Overseas

 Jun 17 2016

 Getting a job overseas can open new doors of opportunity for you.
-Whether you are planning to apply for an available overseas employment or assigned as an expatriate, overseas work can become a wonderful and fulfilling experience.
-There will be challenges to overcome particularly in language and communication.
+Whether you are planning to apply for available overseas employment or assigned as an expatriate, overseas work can become a wonderful and fulfilling experience.
+There will be challenges to overcome, particularly in language and communication.
 But overall, it will be an adventure as you will find yourself immersed in the traditions and practices of a new culture.

 People want to work overseas for a variety of reasons.
 If there is job scarcity, people will look for employment elsewhere.
 The Philippines main export is manpower.
 The unemployment rate is high at 6.1%, so many Filipinos work abroad in order to support their families back home.